 Ask your doctor or nurse about getting tested for STIs.
 Your doctor or nurse can tell you what test(s) you may need and how they are done.
 Testing for STIs is also called STI screening.

 STI testing can include:

-Find a clinic near you where you can get tested for STIs or get vaccines against hepatitis B and human papillomavirus (HPV).
+Find a clinic near you where you can get tested for STIs.
+Find a clinic near you where you can get vaccines for hepatitis B and human papillomavirus (HPV).

 If you are sexually active, talk to your doctor or nurse about STI testing.
 Which tests you will need and how often you need to get them will depend on you and your partner's sexual history.

 You may feel embarrassed or that your sex life is too personal to share with your doctor or nurse.
 But being open and honest is the only way your doctor can help take care of you.
 Find out what screening tests you may need.
 Then talk to your doctor or nurse about what tests make sense for you.

 How can I get free or low-cost STI testing?

 Under the Affordable Care Act, most health insurance plans must cover the cost of STI screening or counseling at no cost to you.

 - If you have insurance, check with your insurance provider to find out what's included in your plan.